stpe/tictac-report-status/README.md

 ### Customization

 Email template is located in `app/template` directory and uses [Handlebars](http://handlebarsjs.com/) as templating language.
+CSS is automatically inlined when sent as an email, so no need to do that manually.

 ### Todo/Further development